Dichill/AtlasParser/README.md

-# Atlas Parser
+![image](https://github.com/user-attachments/assets/ffbfa706-f467-4564-98c6-964c6c403919)
 improving accuracy for LLMs.

-![image](https://github.com/user-attachments/assets/ffbfa706-f467-4564-98c6-964c6c403919)

 ## About
 Uses Marker to convert PDFs into readable formats that is ready to be used for any LLMs.
 <br>
-Coded for the LACC Techbootcamp Team Atlas
+_Coded for the LACC Techbootcamp Team Atlas._

 ## Installation